 Capistrano Beach Park, better known as Capo Beach, is one of my favorite Orange County beaches – not for swimming – but just to pull into the parking lot, pile out, and be in the sand right away.
-It’s often foggy in the morning, like the slideshow photos.
-It neighbors Doheny Beach and boasts brilliant sunset views.
+It’s often foggy in the morning.
+It neighbors Doheny State Beach and boasts brilliant sunset views.
 You’ll be able to spot San Clemente Pier and Dana Point Harbor from the beach.

 Highlights: